-Water, plumbing and bathroom fittings
+Water, plumbing and bathroom fittings Repair category: 2 Notes: Bathroom fittings are dated in places and replacement in the medium term should be anticipated.

-Repair category:

-Notes: No significant defects evident.

 Seals around bath and shower areas are frequently troublesome.
-Failure to seals can result in dampness/decay within hidden areas of the property.
+Failure to seals can result in dampness/decay with in hidden areas of the property.